lev1khachatryan/Video_Background_Editor/README.md

 ## Usage

-1. Make sure you have installed [python3](https://www.python.org/downloads/) and all [required](https://github.com/lev1khachatryan/VideoBackgroundEditor/blob/master/requirements.txt) packages.
+1. Make sure you have installed [python3](https://www.python.org/downloads/) and all [required](https://github.com/lev1khachatryan/VideoBackgroundEditor/blob/master/requirements.txt) packages.If you won't be using docker, then run `pip install -r requirements.txt`.

 2. Go to python directory.